Printer Problems – SAG

 - Time submitted

-for every print job in that printer queue.
-When a job status says ‘Printing’ the job will load into the printer memory (size will increase until it is fully loaded) and it will have an IP adress next to it.
-The IP address is the printers address on our network.
+For every print job in that printer queue.
+When a job status says “Printing” the job will load into the printer memory (size will increase until it is fully loaded) and it will have when the job was submitted next to it.
+If a job is sitting in a queue with a paused status for 3 hours (or more) put a tech ticket into the tech office so we can delete the old job from the queue.

 PRINT QUEUE JOB STATUSES